wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 1. In the Proxy section, you can disable the proxy and reset its URL using the **DISABLE PROXY** and **RESET URL** buttons.

 2. You can add additional Proxy links, where you can specify the Local IP, CIDR, and Local Interface of the device.
+This is useful when you have a device with a Web User Interface behind the router and want to access it directly via VPN.
+You need to know the address of the local network where the device behind the router is accessible.
+Note that adding a proxy link will expose the link to the Internet (it will automatically add a LAN interface on the LANs tab).

 ![VPN Networks](../../images/vpn/vpn_device-proxy_add.png)